-Fiberglass fabrication uses resins and solvents that are dangerous.
-We work with businesses to ensure that these materials are properly managed when they become waste.
+Businesses that work with fiberglass fabrication use resins and solvents that can become dangerous waste.
+We work with businesses to ensure these materials are properly managed when they become waste.

 Common types of dangerous waste in fiberglass and metal fabrication